Alex-BusNet/Reveles/README.md

 Additional Qbs Profile Settings = (Do not change)
 ```

-16.Press "Apply" then "OK" the confirm all your changes.
+16. Press "Apply" then "OK" the confirm all your changes.

-17.On the "Projects" screen, select the Raspberry Pi Kit and select the "Run" option.
+17. On the "Projects" screen, select the Raspberry Pi Kit and select the "Run" option.
 Check that the "Local File Path" field is not blank.

 18. Ensure that the RPi is running and then build and run Reveles.